EU investment plan may be a day late and a euro short

 "Although highly welcome, the plan is unlikely to be large enough or fast enough to have the needed impact all on its own," Monti and French European lawmaker Sylvie Goulard wrote in a joint paper.
 "Action is required at the national level too."

-Like the Germans, Monti believes in strict enforcement of rules, but he argues the EU should adopt Germany's own post-war "golden rule" that authorised borrowing for investment, not to finance current spending.
+Like the Germans, Monti believes in strict enforcement of rules, but he argues the EU should adopt Germany's own post-war "golden rule" that authorized borrowing for investment, not to finance current spending.

 Berlin replaced that principle in its constitution in 2009 with a so-called "debt brake" that forces the federal government to run a virtually balanced budget from 2016, except in cases of natural disasters or severe economic crisis.